referefref/howls-moving-docker/README.md

 ## Log Monitoring

-HWD can monitor logs of dummy services for successful login attempts.
+HMD can monitor logs of dummy services for successful login attempts.
 Configure the `log_monitoring` section for each dummy service in the configuration file:

 ```yaml
 log_monitoring: